 This exploration has led me to reject some of the common fundamentals and replace them with new ones for complexity considered in business.
 A few of these are the primary topic of this post.
 To arrive at the new, though, we need to be clear about our start.

 Complexity & Systems

 Last week’s Strategy in Praxis newsletter from JP Castlin noted that Cynefin considers “the three kinds of systems that exist in nature (and, obviously, organizations): ordered, complex and chaotic.”
-And Chris Mowles, in his book Complexity looks at seven types of complex systems encountered in business.
+Chris Mowles, in his book Complexity expresses his own concern about these four quadrant approaches — noting that they are also found at Boston Consulting Group and Ansoff.
 In other words, the topic of complexity in business is surrounded by a vast array of discussion about systems.